samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

  Notice the events which handle the `mouseover` and `mouseout` are used here to set an `active` class on the element that contains the movie poster and overview text.
 The idea is that, as you mouse over the poster, the overview text will come into view.

-Also notice the reference to `movie.css`.
+Also, notice the reference to `movie.css`.
 Create that file now alongside the HTML file, and populate it with the following:

 ```css
 .movie-card {